manikandan-e/document/multi-host-postcode.md

 ## Problem Description

-The current implementation in the phosphor-host-postd for postcode based on the LPC port 80 connected b/w BMC and single host.
+The current implementation in the phosphor-host-postd for only single host postcode access available through  LPC interface.

 It is required to develop a new mechanism that would allow to read port 80 post code